 And the most challenging?

-The Ruta 34 in Argentina – there was no hard shoulder and lots of very fast lorries.
-Scary puts it lightly.
-Also combating the heat in the Atacama Desert and running over a 4,800m pass in the Andes was tough.
+The Ruta 34 in Argentina.
+There was no hard shoulder and lots of very fast trucks — scary puts it lightly.
+Also combating the heat in the Atacama Desert and running over a 15,750-foot pass in the Andes was tough.

 Was there a moment you thought you wouldn’t make it?